iamprmgvyt/synapse-pass/README.md

 🤝 Contact & Support

-If you have any questions, encounter issues, or require assistance, please join our dedicated support server:
+If you have any questions, encounter issues, or require assistance, please DM prmgvyt